 Power BI Multi-Row Card is useful to display the data in a Group format (or a section-wise).
 Let me show you how to Create a Multi-Row Card in Power BI with an example.

-For this demonstration we are going to use the SQL Data Source that we created in our previous article.
-So, Please refer Connect Power BI to SQL Server article to understand the Data Source.
+For this Power BI Multi-Row Card demonstration, we will use the SQL Data Source we created in our previous article.
+So, Please refer to the Connect Power BI to SQL Server and the List of Charts articles to understand the Data Source in Power BI.

-How to Create a Multi-Row Card in Power BI
+Create a Multi-Row Card in Power BI

-Create a Multi-Row Card in Power BI – Approach 2
+Create a Multi-Row Card in Power BI Approach 2

-Next, Let me drag one more metric value i.e., total product cost to the Fields section.
+Next, Let me drag one more metric value, i.e., total product cost, to the Fields section.